Sebagabones/CITS3007Project/Phase1/Report/report1.md

 # 2. Version Control Strategy

-Git was chosen as the underlying VCS, as even though there are (technically) better options, (see [Jujutsu](https://github.com/jj-vcs/jj?tab=readme-ov-file), [Sapling](https://sapling-scm.com/), or [Pijul](https://nest.pijul.com/pijul/pijul), along with the classics such as Fossil, Darcs, or Mercurial),  due to Git's extreme popularity (and 4 out of 5 group members unwillingness to not have to learn how to use a new SCM system while also working on the project), we decided to just use Git.
+Git was chosen as the underlying VCS, as even though there are (technically) better options, (see [Jujutsu](https://github.com/jj-vcs/jj?tab=readme-ov-file), [Sapling](https://sapling-scm.com/), or [Pijul](https://nest.pijul.com/pijul/pijul), along with the classics such as Fossil, Darcs, or Mercurial),  due to Git's extreme popularity (and 4 out of 5 group members unwillingness to learn how to use a new SCM system while also working on the project), we decided to just use Git.

 ## 2.1 Remote Source Code Location